Dhoom 3: Filming

-Filming was scheduled to commence from November 2011, with scenes involving Abhishek Bachchan and Uday Chopra being shot first, but the former was off on a paternity leave, so shooting was postponed to January 2012.
-The schedule was then pushed to June because of lead actor Aamir's prior commitments with his TV show Satyamev Jayate; in June, the filming schedule was further postponed for a month because Khan wanted to prepare himself for his role of a gymnast.
-Khan also wanted to concentrate on the marketing and promotion of his 2012 film Talaash.
+Filming was scheduled to commence from November 2011, with scenes involving Bachchan and Uday being shot first, but the former was off on a paternity leave, causing the shoot to be postponed to January 2012.
+The schedule was then pushed to June because of Khan's prior commitments to his TV show Satyamev Jayate; in June, the filming schedule was further postponed for a month because Khan wanted to prepare himself for his role of a gymnast.
+Khan also wanted to concentrate on the marketing and promotion of his then-upcoming film Talaash, a co-production he also headlined.
 Without any further delays, filming commenced with Jackie Shroff and Siddharth Nigam, the child actor playing child Sahir, on 8 June 2012 at the YRF Studios in Mumbai.

-Aamir Khan joined the crew in July 2012, filming for five days at Yash Raj Studios and further continued to shoot in Chicago and other parts of the United States.
-Khan, Abhishek Bachchan, and Uday Chopra flew to the US on 4 August 2012 to complete a three-month schedule.
+Khan joined the crew in July 2012, filming for five days at Yash Raj Studios and further continued to shoot in Chicago and other parts of the United States.
+He, Bachchan and Uday flew to the US on 4 August 2012 to complete a three-month schedule.
 On arrival in India in December 2012, Bachchan stated that fifty percent of filming was complete and would again resume in Mumbai.

 In the second week of March 2013, it was reported that the crew had departed for Zurich and Ticino, Switzerland to film the climax.
-The shooting of the film finally wrapped up on 14 September 2013 at a suburban studio in Mumbai.
+Filming finally wrapped up on 14 September 2013 at a suburban studio in Mumbai.

 The climactic scene in Dhoom 3 was shot at the famous arch dam, Contra Dam (commonly known as the Verzasca Dam) in Ticino, Switzerland.
-It is the same dam that became a popular bungee jumping venue after a James Bond stuntman jumped off it in the opening scene of the 1995 film GoldenEye.
+It became a popular bungee jumping venue after a James Bond stuntman jumped off it in the opening scene of the 1995 film GoldenEye.